KxSystems/docs/docs/ml/toolkit/utilities/preproc.md

 # <i class="fa fa-share-alt"></i> Data Preprocessing

-The machine learning toolkit contains a set of functions used regularly within pipelines for the manipulation of data.
+The Machine Learning Toolkit contains a set of functions used regularly within pipelines for the manipulation of data.
 Such functions are often applied prior to the application of algorithms.
 They ensure that data is in the correct format and does not contain uninformative information or datatypes that the algorithms cannot handle.

 <i class="fab fa-github"></i>
 [KxSystems/ml/util/preproc.q](https://github.com/kxsystems/ml/util/preproc.q)

-The following functions are those at present contained within the file `preproc.q` in the machine learning toolkit
+The following functions are those at present contained within the file `preproc.q` in the Machine Learning Toolkit

 ```txt
 Manipulation and transformation of data